 Grant was nine when Bear Grylls became a person of interest.
 He was all about survival techniques and everyday carry packs.
-Grant enjoyed watching Bear Grylls shows and learning from his expertise.
+Grant enjoyed watching Bear Grylls’s shows and learning from his expertise.

 Home education for us is more of a lifestyle.
-We weave it into our daily lives and into what our children are interested in.
-Immersion learning works for us.
-Grant’s interests were all about hiking, packing and survival training.
-If I couldn’t find him, he was in his room filling his backpack with necessities for hiking in the wilderness, or the backyard.
+For example, we weave learning into our daily lives.
+And into what our children are interested in.
+Moreover, immersion learning works for us.
+Grant’s interests were all about hiking, packing, and survival training.
+If I couldn’t find him, he was in his room-filling his backpack with necessities for hiking in the wilderness or the backyard.

 My education philosophy is to use what is available and that interests my children.
-Grant decided he wanted to contact Bear Grylls and tell him how much he wanted to be on his show and that he was a pretty good survivalist.
+Therefore, Grant decided he wanted to contact Bear Grylls.
+And tell him how much he wanted to be on his show.
+Also, he was a pretty good survivalist.
 Great, language arts, handwriting, and spelling were involved in writing the letter.

-Grant sat down and together we made an outline of what he wanted to write in his letter.
-He wrote it out with a little help with spelling.
+Then, Grant sat down, and together we made an outline of what he wanted to write in his letter.
+Next, he wrote it out with a little help with spelling.
 He was so enthusiastic about communicating with Bear that to him, this was not a lesson or learning.
 After the letter, the envelope was filled out.
 The address was in a different country so that was a lesson in why it was different than a normal lesson.

-We looked up on a map where Bear’s location was and talked about how far the letter would go.
+We looked upon a map of where Bear’s location was.
+Then, we talked about how far the letter would go.
 A trip to the post office was next to send the letter on its way.
 Grant learned that the letter was international and “par avion” was stamped on his envelope meaning air mail.
-The postage cost more than average because of the distance.
+The postage costs more than average because of the distance.